International travels to Norway

 The test must be taken when crossing the border.
 You will need to take the rapid antigen-based test and then wait for the test result before proceeding.

 If your test is positive you will need to take the PCR-based test within 24 hours of your arrival.
 If you arrive from a country outside the EEA / Switzerland and your rapid antigen-based test is positive, you will immediately need to take the PCR-based test - at the point of arrival.

 If there is no test center at the point of entry or the test center is closed, you must take a rapid antigen-based test at a public test center or a self-test within 24 hours of entry.

 There are some exceptions to the requirement, including:

 - Children under the age of 16 years old where it is disproportionately difficult to take the test.

 - Persons who are exempt from quarantine duty during working hours and leisure time as per § 6a of the COVID-19 regulations (lovdata.no).

 - Persons who regularly commute to Norway from Sweden or Finland in order to work or study and are exempt from quarantine duty as per § 6b of the COVID-19 regulations (lovdata.no).

-See the complete list of exceptions to the test requirement in § 4d of the covid-19 regulations (in Norwegian).
+See the complete list of exceptions to the test requirement in the COVID-19 regulations (in Norwegian)

-Anyone returning from international travels must as a rule of thumb stay in quarantine for 10 days after the date of their arrival in Norway.
-This is referred to as travel quarantine.
+Anyone arriving from a red or dark red country or region, or a country or region outside of the EU/EEA and is not fully vaccinated or have had COVID-19 during the preceding six months period must as a rule of thumb stay in quarantine for 10 days after the date of their arrival in Norway.
+See exceptions to the travel quarantine here.